ni/nilrt/README.md

         git clone https://github.com/ni/nilrt.git
         cd nilrt
         git checkout nilrt/<release>
-        ./nibb.sh update

-2. Configure the build system for the machine architecture that you are interested in.
-For example, running the command

-        THREADS=16 DISTRO=nilrt MACHINE=x64 ./nibb.sh config

-    results in a file called env-nilrt-x64.
-This file contains the requisite environment variables to tell the bitbake/OE system to build for the NILRT distribution for Intel x64-based NI controllers with 16 worker threads.

-    Substituting MACHINE=xilinx-zynq for MACHINE=x64 configures an
-environment for building NILRT for Xilinx Zynq-based NI controllers.

-    If you omit the THREADS, DISTRO, or MACHINE variables, you will be prompted to pick from a list of available options.
+        git submodule init
+        git submodule update --remote --checkout

+2. Source the environment file "ni-oe-init-build-env"

+        . ni-oe-init-build-env

+    This will setup the needed environment variables and build configuration files for building through OpenEmbedded build system.
+Note that the configuration files (that exist in the build/conf directory) include some basic default configurations, allowing modification or overriding of these default configurations

 3. Build the package or packages that you want for your target.
 This includes standalone image names (e.g. minimal-nilrt-image) and standalone packages.
-For example, to build Python, Ruby, Apache, and the minimal NILRT image, run the following commands:
+For example, to build Python, Ruby, Apache, and the minimal NILRT image for Zynq targets, run the following commands:

-        . env-$DISTRO-$MACHINE
+        export MACHINE=xilinx-zynq
         bitbake python ruby apache2
         bitbake minimal-nilrt-image

+    **NOTE** The configuration files (build/conf/*.conf) can optionally be changed to reflect the desired build settings instead of setting environment variables.

     **NOTE** Building packages through OpenEmbedded can use significant disk space, on the order of tens of gigabytes.
 If you are preparing a